elementWebDev/node-course/README.md

 ```

 The call to geocode provides both arguments, the address and the callback function.
 Notice that the callback function is expecting a single parameter which it has called `data`.
 This is where the callback function will get access to the results of the asynchronous operation.
 You can see where `callback` is called with the data inside the `geocode` function

+#### The `return` Statement

+So if our function is completely synchronous like geocode was before we're able to use return to get a value out of the function and back to the part of the code that called that function when our function starts to do something asynchronous though that's no longer an option.

+So instead of returning a value we take a call back in and we call the callback with the value we want to send back when we have it.
+This accomplishes the same goal as the return statement does.